krestenlaust/AAU-Typst-Template/chapters/introduction.typ

 How do I start?

 === Write Typst Collaboratively
-You can use [Typst.app](https://typst.app/) to write collaboratively.
+You can use #link("https://typst.app/")[Typst.app] to write collaboratively.
+Just download #link("https://github.com/krestenlaust/AAU-Typst-Template/")[this project] as zip, and upload the following to an empty typst project:

+ - main.typ
+ - template.typ
+ - (folder) AAUgraphics
+ - (folder) Chapters

 == Other Functions
 This is the lorem ipsum function: